Where is the Santiago Canyon College Veteran Services Office located?

 Can I change my goal?

 Yes, you can change your goal.
-You will need to inform the VSO of this change.
-You will need to turn in a new educational plan matching the new major.
-If the change is not effective until the next term, please turn in your new educational plan with your Purple Certification Request Form after you have completely registered for that term.
+You will need to inform the VSO of this change by submitting a new educational plan matching the new major.
+If the change is not effective until the next term, please turn in your new educational plan with your Certification Request Form after you have completely registered for that term.

 I dropped or added a class this term.
 Is there anything I need to do?

 Yes.
 Fill out the add/drop form at the VSO so your certification can be adjusted.
-Failure to contact the VSO could lead to an overpayment.
-If an overpayment occurs, the student is responsible for repayment to the VA.
+Adjustment to classes may lead to an overpayment with the VA.
+If an overpayment occurs, the student may be responsible for repayment to the VA.

 I have been certified and still haven't received my G.I.
 Bill payment.
 Who do I speak to?

 Any concerns regarding payment should be directed to the Department of Veterans Affairs at 1-888-442-4551.
-The VSO has no information on when your payments will arrive.
-Payments are made during the first week of each month for the training pursued during the previous month.
+The VSO has no information on the amount or disbursement of your payments.
+Payments are typically made during the first week of each month for the training pursued during the previous month.
 For example, if you attend classes in February, you should expect to receive your payment in the first week of March.
 Filling out your initial application for benefits the same time you turn in a certification request can cause delays on processing payment in the VA even if we've already certified you.
 Also, you will need to consider when you turn in your certification request in the VSO.
 If you turn it in late and it's submitted late, your payment may also be late.

 I received payments lower than what I'm expecting.
 Who do I need to speak to?

-You can check with a VSO staff on how many units you're certified in.
-That would usually explain how many units worth you should get paid.
+You can check with the VSO staff on your certification.
+There are a number factors that may affect the payment, including but not limited to the rate of pursuit, online courses, or short term courses.
 If the payments are still not matching up to your eligibility, you must call the VA at 1-888-442-4551.
-Payment questions are usually not answered at the VSO, as the VSO has no information on when your payments will arrive.
+Payment questions are usually not answered at the VSO, as the VSO has no information on the amount or disbursement of your payments.

 For Post 9/11 Bill students, why didn't I get my full BAH this month?

-Your eligibility could be less than 100%.
+- Your eligibility for the benefit could be less than 100%.
+Eligibility for BAH under the Post 9/11 Bill could range from 40% to 100%.
 Check your Certificate of Eligibility for your percentage.
-Eligibility for BAH under the Post 9/11 Bill could range from 40% to 100%

-Check the period your classes are in session.
-Your eligibility will be affected if one or more classes you're taking are short-term classes that do not take place during a regular full semester.
+- Check the period your classes are in session.
+Your eligibility will be affected if one or more classes you are taking are short-term classes that do not take place during a regular full semester.

-If you didn't receive any BAH at all, you must be certified in more than 50% to be eligible for any BAH.
+- If you didn't receive any BAH at all, your certified rate of pursuit must be more than 50% to be eligible for any BAH.

 Do I have to pay taxes on my G.I Bill?
 Do I wait for a 1098 form?

-No. All VA benefits are non-taxable.
-This includes money earned through the VA Educational Work-study program.
+No. All VA educational benefits are non-taxable.
+This includes money earned through the VA Educational Work-Study program.

 Why were some courses on my educational plan not certified?

 For specific reasons, please see a VSO staff member on why they were not certified.
-Some of the common reasons are found in the General Information Sheet under Military Credit for DD-214 holders.
+Some of the common reasons are found in the General Information Sheet.

 Why can't I pursue two majors or two degrees?

-The RSCCD catalog does not offer dual degrees, although you can pursue dual degrees side by side.
+The RSCCD catalog does not offer dual degrees, although you can pursue dual educational objectives simultaneously.
 Since it is not specifically on the RSCCD catalog, the VA will not approve two majors for payment purposes.
-You can pursue two goals, but the Certifying Official at SCC will only certify courses for one goal that you declare on your Purple Form and Educational plan.
+You can pursue two goals, but the Certifying Official at SCC will only certify courses for one goal that you declare on your Certification Request Form and Educational plan.
 We would advise that you pursue one goal at a time.
 However, the State Approving Agency has allowed certification of additional certificate programs as long as it falls under the same A.A. or A.S. degree a student is pursuing.
 That would be the only exception.